RylanSchaeffer/rylanschaeffer.github.io/content/learning/stochastic_processes/dirichlet_process.md

 - A distribution over discrete probability distributions

-- A distribution whose marginal distributions are distributed as Dirichlets
+- A distribution whose marginal distributions are distributed Dirichlet

 ## Definition

+### Definition via Dirichlet Marginals

 Briefly, we have to cover measure theory.
 A __measure__ is a function that assigns a non-negative number to subset of a set.
 One additional requirement is that in